Most Domestic Violence Goes Unreported

-Some of the warning signs of domestic violence that aren’t as blatant as black eyes and cut lips include:
+Some of the warning signs of domestic violence that aren’t as blatant as physical violence include the following actions your partner may take:

-- Your partner frequently puts you down and makes you feel bad about yourself
+- Frequently verbally puts you down and makes you feel bad about yourself

-- Your partner spies on you, monitoring who you see, where you go, and what you do
+- Spies on you, monitors who you see, where you go, and what you do

-- Your partner takes your money or refuses to give you money
+- Takes your money or refuses to give you money

-- Your partner forces or manipulates you into having sex or performing sexual acts
+- Forces or manipulates you into having sex or performing sexual acts

-- Your partner threatens to hurt your children, family, or pets
+- Threatens to hurt your children, family, or pets

 Fearing the Consequences of Reporting